shashiirk/javascript20/currency-converter/README.md

 # Currency Converter

-An application that converts currency among countries built using **fetch** API
+An application that converts currency among countries built using **fetch** API.

 ## Project Specifications